-While the majority of CMOs and CIOs say their relationship with one another is critical to success, both roles report challenges in CMO-CIO alignment, according to a new report from the Chief Marketing Officer Council in conjunction with SAS Institute.
+Palo Alto, Calif.—Eighty-five percent of CMOs and 85% of CIOs agree that their relationship is critical to the execution of customer-centric programs, but they are still challenged with alignment, according to new report from the Chief Marketing Officer Council and SAS Institute.

 The study, “Big Data's Biggest Role: Aligning the CMO and CIO,” was based on an online survey of 237 senior marketers and 211 senior IT executives, conducted from the third quarter of last year through the first quarter of this year.

-However, only 41% of marketers believe they are aligned with their IT counterparts, while only 39% of senior IT executives believe they are aligned with their marketing counterparts.
+According to the study, only 41% of senior marketers believe they are aligned with their IT counterparts, while only 39% of senior IT executives believe they are aligned with their marketing counterparts.